wanelo/gossip_girl/README.md

 Cause she quite agreeably listens to everything you say.
 But then turns around and prattles to anyone who'll listen.

+Has nothing to do with the TV show, I swear.
+No, really.

 [wanelo]: http://wanelo.com
 [node]: http://nodejs.org
 [blog post]: http://blog.wanelo.com